-3.6.1 Obstacles found in real and virtual worlds can be of any size, any shape with the minimum dimensions of 10cm x10cm.

-3.7 Special zones

-3.7.1 Certain areas in the virtual/real world are designated as special zones.
+- 3.3.2 Obstacles.
+There are two types obstacles fixed obstacles and moving obstacles. - Fixed obstacles are placed in both real and virtual worlds.
+It can be of any size, any shape with the minimum dimensions of 10cm x10cm. - Moving obstacles are only placed in the WORLD\2 of the Rescue CoSpace Simulator for the Open sub league.
+They will move around randomly (random position and random speed).
+The co-ordinates of the moving obstacles will not be provided.
+The size and shape of the moving obstacles are not fixed.
+They can be moving robots, aliens, etc. - 3.3.3 Special Zones.
+Certain areas in the virtual/real world are designated as special zones.
 RED, CYAN and BLACK objects collected in these areas are worth double points.
-The special zone is blue in color as shown in figure 2.
+The special zone is blue in colour as shown in figure 2.
 The special zones have a minimum size of 30cm x 30cm.
 The shape of the special zone is not fixed.